eclab/grains/dave/README.md

 ## Note about the ALPHA Release

 This code compiles, but I have so far only tested USB_ROUTER MODE with and without DELEGATO.
+Also the pots emit CCs properly.
 I have tested absolutely nothing else and likely nothing else works yet.
 But I thought you'd like to see it so far.

 ## About Dave (once we get the rest of the stuff working)